strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides.md

+---
+title: Migrate Guides - Strapi Developer Documentation
+description: The following documentation includes all the migration guides for a Strapi application.
+---

 # Migrations guides

 Please also refer to the following [update guide](update-version.md) for a better understanding of how to update your project.

 **Pay special attention to the [note](update-version.md#extensions) about upgrading if you are using the extensions system.**